In this post we look how to improve joint range of motion after surgery.

-The following case study is interesting because it shows exactly why the current approach to these issues may be flawed.
-It also demonstrates a potentially more effective method.
+The following case study is interesting because it shows exactly why the current approach to these issues may not be the most effective.

 Gareth came to me following surgery for a patellar tendon rupture.
 He was left with a marked restriction in knee flexion.
 This had not improved despite several weeks of physiotherapy.